Sulankovski/timeline/README.md

 Upon submission, the event is immediately displayed thanks to live updates fetched from Firebase.
 This ensures that users can see their newly added events in real-time without any delay.

 ## Public Events Screen
+The Public Events screen displays all the public events created by users.
+It utilizes a StreamBuilder for fetching events, enabling real-time updates.
+This means that if a different user adds a public event, it will immediately appear on our screen, even if we are already using the app.

+The events are presented using a ListView builder, where each row showcases the event's name, date, and time.
+Moreover, users can express their interest in participating by liking events, and this interaction is instantly reflected for all users in real-time.
+This functionality is facilitated by a function that retrieves the likes for each event whenever the like icon is clicked.

+Furthermore, the screen features a group icon.
+Upon clicking it, detailed information for every event is displayed, allowing users to gain more insight into each event.

 ## Profile Screen